libtropic

 There is also folder tests/functional/ with code used internally for testing.

-• pass -DLT_BUILD_EXAMPLES=1 during parent project compilation, or
+• pass -DLT_BUILD_EXAMPLES=1 to cmake during compilation, or

-• in parent CMake file, switch this option on: set(LT_BUILD_EXAMPLES ON)
+• in your CMake file, switch this option on: set(LT_BUILD_EXAMPLES ON).

-• pass -DLT_BUILD_TESTS=1 during parent project compilation, or
+• pass -DLT_BUILD_TESTS=1 to cmake during compilation, or

-• in parent CMake file, switch this option on: set(LT_BUILD_TESTS ON)
+• in your CMake file, switch this option on: set(LT_BUILD_TESTS ON).

 Standalone example projects